A Scalable Whole-body Motion Transfer via Implicit Kinodynamic Motion Retargeting: Related Works

 \subsection{Humanoid Imitation Learning}

 DeepMimic~\cite{peng2018deepmimic} pioneers imitation learning for humanoid characters by deep reinforcement learning.
 It directly applies the tracking error as a reward to encourage the agent to fit the trajectory.
 Then ASAP~\cite{he2025asap} proposed a delta action model to reduce the sim to real gap between simulator and real robot.
 KungfuBot~\cite{xie2025kungfubot} introduce an adaptive sigma for each reward function for high precision tracking.
 Also, some researches model the motion transition as a distribution, AMP~\cite{peng2021amp} applies an adversarial network to provide a style reward for imitating the state transition.
 Early imitation learning methods usually train a policy to track one reference motion, ASE~\cite{peng2022ase} develops a high-level controller for scheduling fundamental skills.
-To adapt for tele-operation, more advanced imitation methods have recently been proposed, such as OmniH2O~\cite{he2024omnih2o}, Exbody~\cite{cheng2024expressive}, HumanPlus~\cite{fu2024humanplus}, TWIST~\cite{ze2025twist} and GMR\cite{ze2025gmr}.
-However, current humanoid whole-body control strategies mainly apply explicit motion retargeting.
-In this paper, we introduce implicit retargeting into humanoid imitation learning.
+To adapt for tele-operation and versatile locomotion, more advanced imitation methods have recently been proposed, such as OmniH2O~\cite{he2024omnih2o}, Exbody~\cite{cheng2024expressive}, HumanPlus~\cite{fu2024humanplus}, TWIST~\cite{ze2025twist} and GMR~\cite{joao2025gmr}.
+Furthermore, humanoid foundation models~\cite{luo2025sonic, zeng2025behavior, yuan2025behavior} strictly rely on extreme-fidelity data.
+We introduce IKMR as a scalable domain-alignment pipeline that safely projects noisy, unconstrained imperfect motions into a dynamically feasible representation space, effectively unlocking the vast potential of in-the-wild data without triggering out-of-distribution degradation.